 “I didn’t say that.
 I just want you to feel like you can talk to me.”

 “Oh, I see.”
 I nodded sagely.
 “This is our obligatory weekly mentor-mentee chat.
-Get it out of the way now and you can avoid buying me lunch.”
-Plus he could justify leaving early, which was why he wasn’t going back to the office.
+Smart.
+Get it out of the way now and you can avoid buying me lunch next week.
+Also justifies leaving early.”

 “Don’t worry about it.
 Nothing’s changed, Oll.
 If I hear differently, I’ll let you know.”